schmouk/PyRandLib/README.md

 **lognormvariate**(self, mu, sigma)
 Log normal distribution.

-If you take the natural logarithm of this distribution, you'll get a normal distribution with mean mu and standard deviation sigma. mu can have any value, and sigma must be greater than zero.
+If you take the natural logarithm of this distribution, you'll get a normal distribution with mean `mu` and standard deviation `sigma`.
+`mu` can have any value, and `sigma` must be greater than zero.

 **normalvariate**(self, mu, sigma)
 Normal distribution.

-mu is the mean, and sigma is the standard deviation.
-See method gauss() for a faster but not thread-safe equivalent.
+`mu` is the mean, and `sigma` is the standard deviation.
+See method `gauss()` for a faster but not thread-safe equivalent.

 **paretovariate**(self, alpha)